dvfrancis/hi-lo-card-game/README.md

     - The game page is where a player plays the game:
         - The cards for the current round are prominiently displayed at the top of the page (surrounded by a yellow border).
         - All messages relating to gameplay are displayed in the central section (surrounded by an orange border).
-        - It clearly shows all information pertinent to the game, such as player points and wager, at the bottom of the page.
+        - It clearly shows all information pertinent to the game - the value of aces, the current round number, the current card number, the player's points, and the player's wager - at the bottom of the page, to help inform a player of their progress through the game.
-        - It informs a player of their game progress, via the round number and card number, at the bottom of the page.

     <details>
     <summary>Click to view the game page, when navigating away via any link in the header</summary>